Understanding NEC 2023 GFCI Rule Changes (Section 210.8 Explained)

 - Identify the Location: The appliance is in a “laundry area” as defined by Article 100.

 - Consult NEC 210.8(A): Review the list of locations for dwelling units.
-Item (10) explicitly lists “Laundry areas.”
+Item (10) explicitly lists “Laundry areas,” so location-based GFCI rules apply.

-- Verify Accessibility: Ensure the GFCI device (in this case, the circuit breaker in the panel) is readily accessible for testing and resetting, as required by 210.8.
+- Verify Accessibility: Ensure the GFCI device (for example, a breaker in the panel) is readily accessible for testing and resetting, as required by the code.

 Addressing Industry Concerns: Nuisance Tripping and Accessibility